awkyu/portfolio/content/jobs/Intuitive/index.md

 url: 'https://www.intuitive.com/en-us'
 ---

-- Designed and improved automated testing efforts for language support
+- Designed and Improved automated testing efforts for System Tests using Pytest and PyQT frameworks.
-- Automated database testing through UI interactions
-- Integrated moving 3D model of robotic system using React as part of an internal development tool
+- Integrated and programmed real-time robotic kinematic data into internal development tools for 3D system visualization using ReactJS.
+- Integrated Snowflake DB real-world (anonymized) surgical robotics data to improve the accuracy of simulated surgical testing.
-- Executed software protocols to ensure the quality of ISI's robotics for FDA regulatory approval
+- Executed software protocols to ensure the quality of ISI’s robotics for FDA regulatory approval.
-- Automated test protocols through Python script development
-- Wrote and reviewed Quality Management Reports for FDA regulatory approval
-- Designed and developed backend software applications to improve testing analytics